1. Home

 Alcohol consumption, drug use and gambling: helping teenagers

-Teenagers may be faced with unfamiliar situations and tempted by new experiences, such as drinking alcohol, using drugs or gambling.
+Teenagers may be tempted by new experiences, such as drinking alcohol, using drugs or gambling.
 For most young people, these experiences are short-lived and are not a major focus in their lives.
 For others, they can become very important.

 As a parent, you can help your teen make informed choices about drinking, drug use and gambling.
-You can also intervene if their drinking, drug use or interest in gambling becomes problematic.
+You can also provide help and support them if their drinking, drug use or gambling becomes problematic.

-Alcohol, drugs and gambling: types of consumption and practices
+Alcohol, other drugs and gambling: types of consumption and practices

 Experimentation